MITLibraries/thing/README.md

 `SQS_INPUT_QUEUE_URL` - The URL of the SQS input queue used for publication to DSpace.
 `SQS_OUTPUT_QUEUE_NAME` - The name of the SQS output queue.
 This is used to build the SQS message attributes.
+`SQS_OUTPUT_QUEUE_URL` - The URL of the SQS output queue used to read the results from a publication run.

 `SQS_RESULT_MAX_MESSAGES`: Configures the :max_number_of_messages arg of the AWS poll method, which specifies how many messages to receive with each polling attempt.
 Defaults to 10 if unset.